Complicated pulmonary hydatid cyst

 0 images remaining

-Air filled cavitary lesion of approximate size 8*7 cm in right middle lobe containing membrane like structures noted.
+Air-filled cavitary lesion of approximate size 8 cm x 7 cm in right middle lobe containing membrane-like structures noted.
 The cavity communicates with a bronchus.
-Internal structures of the cavity showed shift on prone position.
-Tree in bud sign is seen in right lower lobe, left upper and lower lobe.
+Internal structures of the cavity shifts between supine and prone position.
+Tree in bud sign is seen in the right lower lobe, left upper and lower lobe.

 3 case questions available